Diet and Irritable Bowel Syndrome (IBS)

 Linseeds (also known as flaxseeds)

 Some studies have found that linseeds/flaxseeds may help constipation, pain, and bloating.
-If you have both constipation and diarrhoea, then you could try them.
-They do not make diarrhoea worse in most people.
+They do not tend to make diarrhoea worse so are helpful if you have a variable bowel pattern.

-• Start with 1 teaspoon daily and build up to 2 tablespoons daily over 3 weeks.
+• Start with one teaspoon daily and build up over 3 weeks to two tablespoons daily.

 • Add to breakfast cereal, yogurt, soups and salads.

-• Brown, golden, ground and whole linseeds or flaxseeds have all been shown to have an effect.
+• Brown, golden, ground and whole linseeds or flaxseeds have all been shown to have a positive effect.

-• Drink an extra cup of water (around 150mls) at the same time with each tablespoon of linseeds/ flax seeds you take.
+• Drink an extra cup of water (around 150ml) at the same time with each tablespoon of linseeds/ flaxseeds you take.

-• It can take 3 months before you see any benefits.
+• It can take three months to see any benefit.

 Alcohol